 Managing the transition to HR outsourcing

 When managing the transition from in-house to third-party service, many considerations will be similar to those required when managing any large-scale organisational change.
-See our factsheet on change management.
+See more in our change management factsheet.

 In addition, an outsourcing arrangement will often include significant changes to HR processes, in a few cases including HR self-service systems and/or formalised HR call centre provision for staff and managers.
 It is therefore important to make sure that sufficient HR leadership and expertise remains internally to manage these changes as well as providing ongoing leadership and strategic direction.